jarad/jarad.github.com/courses/hci522/code/index.md

 ---
 {% include JB/setup %}

-This page will provide links to R code for completing analyses for this class.
+This page will provide links to code for completing analyses for this class.

 ## R analysis